amcsparron2793/SQLHelpersAJM/README.md

 # <u>SQLHelpersAJM</u>
-### <i>classes meant to streamline interaction with multiple different flavors of SQL database including MSSQL and SQLlite</i>
+### <i>classes meant to streamline interaction with multiple different flavors of SQL database including MSSQL, SQLite, and PostgresSQL</i>

-classes meant to streamline interaction with multiple different flavors of SQL database including MSSQL and SQLlite
+classes meant to streamline interaction with multiple different flavors of SQL database including MSSQL, SQLite, and PostgresSQL